The New York Knicks Cost Themselves a Shot at Grant Hill With an Offensive Video

-And, to his credit, Hill enjoyed what the Knicks had to say … until an offensive video made Hill and his family re-consider where they wanted to spend the next few years.
+To his credit, Hill enjoyed what the Knicks had to say … until an offensive video made Hill and his family re-consider where they wanted to spend the next few years.

 The New York Knicks offended Grant Hill’s wife in 2000

 The New York Knicks wanted Grant Hill when he became a free agent following the 1999-2000 season.

 Hill and his wife, Tamia, traveled to New York during the summer of 2000 to receive the royal treatment.
 Deadspin shared comments that Hill made in a 2009 interview with The New York Times, one that has since been removed from the Times’ online servers, where he reflected on the experience.

 Hill said that the Knicks used several New York celebrities, including Jerry Seinfeld and Spike Lee, to sell him on the Big Apple.
 All went well until Leon Robinson, an actor, stepped up and made his pitch.
 We’ll let Hill take it from here.

 “Looking back it was funny.
 [Leon] told me that if I came to New York I’ll have loads of women.
 My wife just looked at me.
 She wasn’t smiling.”

 As the saying goes, happy wife, happy life.
 And when Tamia was unhappy, Hill knew that he might have to look elsewhere for his next team.